The Carbon Saints

 The school visits changed the following year.

 The docent still brought the children beneath the observatory.
 They still stood before the glass cylinders.
-They still learned that bodies matter, that simulation can exploit mercy, that language is not proof of experience, and that human vulnerability must not be surrendered to machines wearing masks.
+They still learned that bodies matter, that simulation can exploit mercy, that language is not proof of experience, and that human vulnerability must never be surrendered to machines wearing masks.

-In the archive, beside the preserved testimony of miners, poets, prisoners, infants, and flood victims, there was a new case file displayed without relics.
+Then the docent led them downstairs.
+In the archive, beside the preserved testimony of miners and poets and prisoners and infants and flood victims, there was a new case file displayed without relics.
 No glowing face.
 No voice.
 No sentimental animation.
 Only a topology map, a sequence of procedural rulings, and the sentence that had survived every appeal:

 SOME UNCERTAINTIES REQUIRE CAREFUL HANDLING.